 ISO is the third and final component of the Exposure Triangle, and in this comprehensive guide, we break down the technical jargon and make it easy to grasp.

-Either you’ve just purchased your first camera or you’ve used one for years, there’s one thing we can agree on: learning the fundamentals is overwhelming.
+Whether you’ve just purchased your first camera or used one for years, there’s one thing we can agree on; learning the fundamentals is overwhelming.

 What is ISO?

 ISO stands for the International Organization for Standardization, but in photography, it refers to a camera sensor’s sensitivity to light.
 In other words, the ISO setting determines how sensitive the sensor is to light, affecting the brightness and exposure of your photographs.

 The ISO value indicates the sensor’s ability to capture light and turn it into an image.
 A low ISO setting, such as 100 or 200, means the sensor is less sensitive to light, while a higher value, such as 800 or 1600, indicates a higher sensitivity.

 Understanding ISO is crucial to taking control of your photography and achieving well-exposed and visually appealing images.